 Why is my dog eating poop all of a sudden?
 Environment

 The environment to which your dog is exposed is important in terms of behavior.
 Dogs that have lived most of their lives in different households might pick up behavior from other pets.
 For instance, if you recently adopted a dog from the shelter and he starts eating poop all of a sudden, you should consider checking for anxiety.

 This dog might have adopted the habit at the shelter, from other dogs.
 Usually, puppies will tend to look up to adult dogs and pick up habits.
 If he has previously witnessed an older dog doing it, he might also practice the habit.

 You should keep his place as clean as possible and pick up his waste.
 This way, there will be no poop to eat which will curb the habit.
 If you have a cat or any other pet, you should also make sure to dispose of their waste as well.

 You should potty-train your dog to make it easy for you to pick up his waist as soon as he eliminates it.
 Training him to stop eating poop is also an important step to curbing the behavior.

 Why is my dog eating poop all of a sudden?
 Punishment

 Most people get tempted to punish their dogs, especially after they have accidentally soiled your house.
 This is an ineffective way to curb undesirable behavior in dogs.
 Instead, you should train your dog relentlessly and consistently until he stops indulging in the behavior.

 However, if you have an old dog that has started eating poop all of a sudden, you should check with your vet.
-This could be as a result of dog dementia which makes your dog forget routines.
-For instance, your dog could have an accident from dementia and to avoid punishment, he will eat his poop.
+This could be a result of dog dementia which makes your dog forget routines.
+For instance, your dog could have an accident from dementia, and to avoid punishment, he will eat his poop.